 Healthy Paleo Pumpkin Banana Bread made with cassava flour and only sweetened with bananas.
 Grain free, gluten free, dairy free, nut free and no added sugar.

 - Pour the batter into the lined baking pan.
 Optional: top with additional pumpkin seeds and cinnamon.

 - Place the bread in the oven (middle rack) and bake at 350 degrees for 40-45 minutes.

-- Remove bread from the oven, cool in the pan 5 minutes, then transfer to a wire cooling rack and cool to room temperature.
+- Remove bread from the oven, cool in baking pan for 5 minutes, then transfer to a wire cooling rack.

 - Best stored in the fridge up to one week.

 If you prefer a sweeter bread, add a couple tablespoons of honey or maple syrup to the batter.

 Keywords: paleo pumpkin banana bread, healthy pumpkin banana bread, gluten free pumpkin banana bread, pumpkin bread with banana, no sugar pumpkin bread, no sugar pumpkin banana bread, grain free pumpkin bread